wingsuit-designsystem/wingsuit/docs/src/pages/configurations/details/index.md

 * `assetBundleFolder` the folder name under the dist folder for assets.

 ### Design systems
-The `designSystems` section is where you define the folder structure of your design system.
+In the `designSystems` section you define the folder structure of your design system.
 Each design system uses `namespaces` to configure folder aliases.
 #### Sample namespaces:
 ```js